-The Cam and Wellow Brooks fall within an area identified as the ‘Cotswolds-Mendip Hills AONB link’ which provide opportunities to enhance nature, public wellbeing and the local economy through improved aesthetics, recreation and visitor attraction.
+The Cam and Wellow Brooks fall within an area, connecting the Cotswolds and Mendip Hills Areas Of Natural Beauty (AONB), identified as the Limestone Link which provide opportunities to enhance nature, public wellbeing and the local economy through improved aesthetics, recreation and visitor attraction.

 Under the Water Framework Directive, both waterbodies are currently failing and are at poor ecological status.
 The reasons for failure identified are the same for both waterbodies, physical modification and pollution (particularly from livestock and sewage).
 These issues are impacting upon biodiversity and the recreational value of these two vital “blue” spaces and the Bristol Avon in which they flow into.

-Radstock, Midsomer Norton and Paulton fall within the Somer Valley, and up until now have had difficulties in attracting economic investment in the area, as well as having limited open space and poor town centre environments.
-‘Our Blue Spaces’ aims to address these issues through a programme of community engagement and citizen science.
+Radstock, Midsomer Norton and Paulton fall within the Somer Valley Rediscovered (SVR) area, that up until recently have had difficulties in attracting economic investment in the area, as well as having limited access to open space and poor town centre environments.

 The project will deliver opportunities for upskilling through environmental training with a river dipping event and RiverBlitz water quality analysis.
 The creation of community Sustainable Urban Drainage Systems (SuDS) rain planters will bring more appreciation for the local environment and make the area more aesthetically pleasing, as well as educating the community on SuDS and helping to slow the flow to nearby rivers.

-The main aim of ‘Our Blue Spaces’ is to reignite as well as create a new appreciation and passion for the natural environment in the Somer Valley and provide exciting ways in which local communities can engage with their blue spaces.
+Together with SVR and B&NES regeneration initiatives, ‘Our Blue Spaces’ aims to create a new appreciation and passion for the natural environment through a programme of community engagement and citizen science that provide exciting ways in which local communities can engage with their blue spaces.

 The first event of the ‘Our Blue Spaces’ Programme, involved BART hosting a community river dip event in Midsomer Norton along the Wellow Brook, with the team engaging 19 members of the public and identifying a range of riverfly invertebrates.
 The event encouraged the community to reconnect with their local river and to learn new skills.
 Members of BART educated locals about the local river, water quality, the creatures that live beneath the surface and how their behaviour at home, such as water usage and pouring contaminants down the drain, will impact on river health.
 Riverfly invertebrates are useful indicators of river health, as some species are sensitive to change in their environment and are not present if a local pollution event has occurred.